Skip to main content

 1. Automated audit software scanning of websites.

-What should an accessibility statement contain?
+What an accessibility statement should contain

 checklist icon